MC208 - Master of Information Technology

 AND

-Select and Complete Three (3) Courses from Advanced Topics Options.
-Please refer to the list of Advanced Topics Option courses at the end of this program structure
+Complete 36 credit points from the Advanced Topics Options.
+Please refer to the courses listed at the end of this program structure.

 AND